Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$

 \subsection{Nyx}

 The largest volume simulation we adopt was created using the Eulerian hydrodynamical code Nyx \citep{nyxsim,lukic2015}.
 This simulation box has a volume of $\left(100 h^{-1}\mathrm{Mpc}\right)^3$.
-Although Nyx allows for adaptive mesh refinement, this particular simulation was run without it and the hydrodynamical properties were calculated using a fixed grid with 4096$^3$ cells and as many DM particles \citep{enigmadescr,sorini2018}.
-This allows for a detailed study of the IGM across the entire volume and recovers sufficiently small scales for the \lyaf{} with the corresponding 24 \hkpc{} resolution \citep{lukic2015}.
-Both star formation and galaxy feedback models were not included in this Nyx simulation.
-This allows for the study of the \lya{} transmission unaffected by the detailed heating mechanisms affecting the IGM closer to galaxies and can be considered a reference hydrodynamical model where only general baryonic physics affect the evolution of the optical depth.
-For this work we consider the $z$ = 2 snapshot.
+Although Nyx allows for adaptive mesh refinement, this particular simulation was run without it since we are most interested in the diffuse IGM component.
+The hydrodynamical properties were calculated using a fixed grid with 4096$^3$ cells and as many DM particles \citep{enigmadescr,sorini2018}.
+The high resolution allows for a detailed study of the IGM across the entire volume and recovers sufficiently small scales for the \lyaf{} with the corresponding 24 \hkpc{} resolution \citep{lukic2015}.
+Neither star formation nor galaxy feedback models were included in the Nyx simulation.
+This Nyx simulation can thus be considered a reference hydrodynamical model where only general baryonic physics, such as baryonic pressure, affect the evolution of the optical depth, independent of heating or feedback mechanisms that can influence the properties of the IGM closer to galaxies.
+The specific physics of the cooling, recombination, collisional ionization, and dielectric recombination rates are described in \citep{lukic2015}, with the ionizing ultraviolet background described in \citet{2012Haardt} and self-shielding described in \citet{rahmati2013}.
+The simulation is initialized at $z_{\rm ini} = 200$ and evolved until the $z$ = 2 snapshot.